-Solution: Such the unwanted data collection needs to be cut off in order to spare those resources for other useful data delivery.
+Solution: Such unwanted data collection needs to be cut off in order to spare those resources for other useful data delivery.
 In addition, unwanted data in a limited capacity of the vehicle storage need to be wiped out.
 These operations should be carried on under the right authorization.

 6.9.2 Source